 If you prefer to experience the outstanding scenery with a leisurely drive through the Dales then head over to Wensleydale and the main town, Hawes, with the Hardraw Force and Aysgarth Falls waterfall both of which film loves will recognise from Robin Hood Prince of Thieves.

 Masham is also a must-visit market town with traditional shops and buildings that have endured over the years, from its butchers, bakers and sweet shops– there are no candlestick makers as of yet!
 For those that love a tipple, Masham boasts three breweries including the famous Theakston’s headquarters and the Black Sheep Brewery, as well as an independent gin distillery at Corks and Cases.

-While there are some excellent pubs in the local market towns, the best find are almost always in the small surrounding villages.
+While there are some excellent pubs in the local market towns, the best find is almost always in the small surrounding villages.
 As you’ve chosen to come to Yorkshire, you’ll find most of the drives as well as the walks have some excellent lunch spots along the way!
 Here are some of our eating and drinking favourites…

 For a day out for all the family head over to Middleham, a hub for horse racing and history.
 Visit Middleham Castle which was once home to Richard III before heading to the famous Middleham stables and gallops.
 With children in tow make sure to visit the Forbidden Corner – it’s well described as a labyrinth of tunnels, chambers, follies, and surprises you will love to get lost in, created in a four acre garden in the heart at Tupgill Park.